Worldwide Texas Tour: Planning, itinerary, and ticketing

 Rehearsals began in May 1976 at Astroarena in Houston.
 The band and crew spent a week rehearsing the show, constructing and adjusting the stage set.
-Unlike many of the group's previous tours, which began around the release of a new album, the Worldwide Texas Tour started over a year after Fandango! was released, allowing fans the opportunity to familiarise themselves with the songs.
+Unlike many of the group's previous tours, which began around the release of a new album, the Worldwide Texas Tour started over a year after Fandango! was released, allowing fans the opportunity to familiarize themselves with the songs.
 By opening night, the album had already been certified gold in the United States and sold over one million copies in Canada.
 The first leg of the tour, 30 shows in the US, alternated between stadiums and arenas.
+It didn't start off well as four days of heavy rain and hailstorms preceded the opening show at Groves Stadium, which decreased ticket sales to 20,000.
 Concerts in Europe, Japan, Australia, and Mexico were cancelled due to quarantine restrictions for buffalo.

-The band's recorded their 1976 album Tejas during a break in the tour, and played its songs in 1977.
+The band's recorded their 1976 album Tejas after the second leg in the tour, and played its songs in 1977.
 By the time the third US leg began, Tejas had sold more than half a million copies in the US.
 The leg, which began in February 1977, was the band's first full arena leg of the tour.
-Four days of heavy rain and hailstorms preceded the opening show at Groves Stadium, which decreased ticket sales to 20,000.
 Tickets for two shows at The Summit in Houston sold out in less than twelve hours.

 Ticket prices for outdoor venues were US$8.50 in advance and $10 on the day of the show, while indoor venues were $6 in advance and $7 at the door.
 At its conclusion, the Worldwide Texas Tour sold over 1.2 million tickets.
 In 2008, Guitar World′s Alan di Perna called it "one of the most ambitious and bizarre tours in all of rock history".